 Yes, you should be paying yourself from the first day of opening the real or virtual doors of your business.
 Remember, your company will continue to grow if you properly plan for it to develop.
 This means you will have to earn a living, just like your employees —should you choose to hire any.

 Start implementing the practice of paying yourself from the initial stages of your business, even if it’s a small amount.
 This habit will once again reinforce proper budget allocation and provide you with a better sense of the income and expenditures you will be facing in the future.

-Accurately calculating a business budget as a new entrepreneur can feel like a daunting task.
+Accurately calculating a business budget as a new entrepreneur can feel like a daunting task, especially for a tech entrepreneur.
 Although the financial side of a business can be intimidating and complex, it’s one of the most important aspects to consider if you want it to continue owning a business in the future.
 By taking the time to plan, budget, and revisit your approach regularly, your business can continue being successful through these turbulent times.